shadfdz/shad.github.io/index.md

 ## Welcome to Shad's First Github Page

-In the future, this will be a section that will describe the particular area of Big Data than I am interested in.
+In the future, this will be a section that will describe the particular area of Big Data that I am interested in.

 ### Main Interests